ingeraness/ambient-intelligence-backend/README.md

 2. Install dependencies with `npm install`
 3. Run the backend with `npm start`

+The server is now running on your computer.

 ## The Frondtend of the Project

 The frontend and arduino server code of the project can be found [here](https://github.com/benedictekh/Ambient-Intelligence).